infinityjay/demo-meter-data/README.md

 ### Analysis

 For this example, the bottleneck is in the processing part.
-The results  will only rely on the household number, and
+The results  will only rely on the unique household number, and
 the process of writing the result to the csv file does not need to be optimized.
-And the main goal of the optimization is to improve the time efficiency and we assume the memory usage is not limited.
+And the main goal of the optimization is to improve the time efficiency of line by line data processing, and we assume the memory usage is not limited.

 ### Solutions